 Finances

 We are offering a fee of £6000 for your involvement, which represents approximately 20 days at £300 per day.
-As well as your fee, each residency includes additional budget for supporting musicians, travel and accommodation expenses to cover visits to Hull and budget for local music leaders/room hire as necessary depending on the group/s you work with.
+As well as your fee, each residency includes some additional budget for supporting musicians, travel and accommodation expenses to cover visits to Hull and budget for local music leaders/room hire as necessary depending on the group/s you work with.